 The Centre has also developed Bibliographic Database in which the research articles are kept as soft copy for quick search and dissemination.
 Dissemination of information is done electronically as well as by hard and soft copies.
 Bibliographic Database has information in the field of mine fires, water pollution, land subsidence, noise & vibration, ergonomics, mine soil amendments, land use, policy & planning, bio processing of fuel, hydrogeology, acid mine drainage, waste water treatment, air pollution, land reclamation, environmental management, socio-economic environment, solid waste management, impact assessment, mine spoil amendment, health & toxicology, mine closure and flash utilization.
 Besides bibliographic database, the Centre has also developed various other databases viz., national & international experts related to mining environment, non-coal statistics, coal & lignite statistics, about Jharkhand, research papers published by ESE, Projects done by M.Tech Students of ESE, source of information etc. The Centre has also collected many Reports, Research articles, Proceedings and Newsletters from various sources.
 All these hard documents are kept in the ENVIS library for ready references.

-The Centre publishes Newsletters and Monographs on regular basis.
-Till date, ENVIS Centre has published Newsletters (68), Monographs (15), Books (9) and Compilations of Research Publications (10).
-The Centre has actively collected the research papers of ESE faculty/ Ph.D. / M.Tech.
-Students (research abstracts) on the assigned subject area and developed a Digital Library.
-Centre also developed three e-Proceedings.
+The Centre publishes quarterly Newsletters, monthly e-Newsletters and Monographs on regular basis.
+The Centre has repository of research articles of ESE Faculty/ Ph.D. research scholars and research abstracts of M.Tech.
+Students on the assigned subject area and has developed a Digital Library.
+Centre has also developed three e-Proceedings.

 Guidelines Governing ENVIS Scheme